-- → The small LNG tanker must moor port side at Jetty 615 or starboard side at Jetty 616. - → The small LNG tanker must always leave the necessary towing lines (firewires) hanging overboard. - → The small LNG tanker may have an overdepth of less than 15% during its stay in the port. - → No ammunition vessels may be present in the outer port. - → No gas tankers other than LNG tankers may be located in the outer port, with the exception of those gas tankers for which a "checklist simultaneous arrival of an LNG tanker and a gas tanker (excluding LNG) for rinsing" has been issued by a gas expert. - → A FiFi-1 tugboat (see Annex IV) must be present at the outer port.
+- → The small LNG tanker must moor port side at Jetty 615 or starboard side at Jetty 616. - → The small LNG tanker may have an overdepth of less than 15% during its stay in the port.
+This does not apply for LNG tankers - → No gas tankers other than LNG tankers may be located in the outer port, with the exception of those gas tankers for which a "checklist simultaneous arrival of an LNG tanker and a gas tanker (excluding LNG) for rinsing" has been issued by a gas expert. - → Vessels loaded with IMO1 goods and LNG tankers may not be in the outer port at the same time unless the conditions as described in the Codex for the Handling of Dangerous Goods of MBZ nv are met.
+This does not apply to LPG vessels. - → A FiFi-1 tugboat (see Annex IV) must be present at the outer port.